dimitrismistriotis/dimitrismistriotis.github.io/_posts/2016-01-17-why_i_will_never.md

 http://cis.org/miano/92-top-tech-companies-created-us-were-founded-native-born-americans

+and then think about what we see here there is an ouch moment.
 What's going on?
-Is there some sort of omertà, why these topics are not discussed in the public?.
+Why these topics are not discussed in the public, is there some sort of omertà?

-That was for starters and not that much important because not all of us want to start IT businesses.
-What I have observed though is what is technically called "unequal representation".
 Checking the census data as of 2011: http://data.london.gov.uk/census/reports/ then "Country of Birth Snapshot" or https://londondatastore-upload.s3.amazonaws.com/hRg%3D2011-census-snapshot-country-of-birth.pdf, found the following image regarding country of birth of Londoners:

 CENSUS IMAGE

-Based on the above I would expect that in various companies there would be an equal distribution of the figures above on different levels.
+Based on these data one could assume that in various companies there would be an equal distribution of the figures above on different levels.
 Although I do not know of any related statistics the empirical observation differs.
 I have seen many low level positions dominated by foreign born workers.
 This is usually followed to senior positions (such as senior developers).
 While we approach the C-positions we have the opposite trend.
 I have observed more than once the promotion of a local against more competent foreign born employees.

 When the above happens, which happens more often than many people would like to admit, all the above reasons come into effect: There is usually no rulebook on who gets promoted or specially rewarded and with which criteria, so the decision cannot be examined and the upper echelons of management can always produce another BS excuse (section B).
 Similarly if someone complains then she will also be on the spotlight for complaining, ending up to a far worse position than just not being promoted (section E).
 The companies do not want to improve or fix themselves, the machine cannot stop because a person got upset (section D), people are just asked to move on.

 ## Why is that and why I am honestly very happy to be here

 The whole post is very opinionated in any case.
 From now on it is 100% opinionated and personal.
+Maybe some of the arguments cannot be applied generally or could be based too much on personal experiences.

+Three closing points: (1) I am very happy to live here because I know that expressing not-so popular opinions or criticising the status quo will not get me into trouble.
+If some people do not like what I write, they will move on or even offer some criticism.
+In other places I would end up having some sort of trouble.
+(2) In every point the situation gets better year after year, maybe not so fast as I would like nor benefit, but I am very optimistic for the future.
+I think that this what makes Great Britain ... great (3) I did not write for all the good things and aspects of living here, "this is another story" but the "good things" are far more than the "bad ones"... moreover if you are Greek :-).

+---

 I believe that the so called London zone has an entrenched culture of wealth appreciation/extraction not wealth generation.
 You come with a specific skill set and the whole system is geared towards utilising them as much as possible, but not allowing you to acquire new or invest.